 At the Intersection of Gender and Class: How Were Newly Enfranchised Women Voters Mobilized in Sweden?

-How were the most underprivileged women voters mobilized upon suffrage?
-Scholars document the importance of politicized networks for early women voters, but by doing so, overwhelmingly focus on privileged women.
-Taking an intersectional lens to the issue, we emphasize the role of politicized local networks through which working-class women were more likely to acquire civic attitudes and information through ties with neighbors of the same class than working-class men or privileged classes.
-Working-class women’s typical employment and domestic responsibilities provided the most opportunities, motivation and need for local networks, while limiting opportunities to establish external social networks via outside employment or voluntary associations typically available to other social groups.
+How were the most underprivileged women mobilized after suffrage?
+Newly enfranchised women faced a multitude of barriers to voting and this was especially the case for working-class women.
+We theorize that working-class women were more likely to acquire civic attitudes and information through ties with neighbors of the same class than working-class men or privileged classes.
+Working-class women’s typical employment and domestic responsibilities provided the most opportunities, motivation and need for local networks, while limiting the opportunities to acquire political resources via outside employment or voluntary associations typically available to other social groups.
 Utilizing an original dataset of individual voting records in a mid-sized industrial city during interwar period in Sweden, we employ a difference-in-differences design that isolates neighbor effects from confounders at the individual level.
-Consistent with our argument, we find that class homogeneity of one's neighbors enhanced working-class women's decision to vote for at least a decade after suffrage.
+Consistent with our argument, we find that class homogeneity of neighbors enhanced working-class women’s turnout, but not that of privileged classes and working-class men.

 This paper is the first of a series of papers that explore women's electoral participation in Sweden.